Bikeman868/NPL/docs/RECOMMENDATIONS.md

                     // Process invoices with the TaxCalculator process process TaxCalculator

-                    // Before calling TaxCalculator modify the message route to capture
+                    // Before calling TaxCalculator modify the message's route to capture
                     // GraphQlRequest messages and route them to the GraphQl network pipe DataAccess
                 }